 The ice retrieval uses the same optimal estimation framework used by the liquid retrieval as described in section 2.2.
-The various input and output quantities are described here; see Austin et al. (200X) and Benedetti et al. (2003) for a more detailed description.
+The various input and output quantities are described here; see Austin et al. (2008, in press) and Benedetti et al. (2003) for a more detailed description.